HPCarey/coders-hangman2/README.md

 ### Steps to deploy:

+#### **Gitpod**

+1. Create a repository in github using the [Code Institute template](https://github.com/Code-Institute-Org/python-essentials-template).
+2. Click Use this Template and add a repository name.
+3. Click Create Repository from template
+4. While using this template ensure all inputs have \n to ensure deployment to heroku.
+In terminal type pip3 freeze > requirements.txt press enter to update this file.
+Remembering to add , commit and push all changes to github before starting steps to deploy to Heroku

+#### **Heroku**
 1. Log in to [Heroku](https://id.heroku.com).
 2. From the dashboard, click the button labelled New in the top right corner and from the drop-down menu select Create New App.
 3. Enter a name for the app and select your region.